sebasgo/pi-dawn/README.rst

 The application consists of three distinct components which all have to be running at the same time in order to function properly.
-Also, you need a running Redis server.
+Also, you need to start a Redis server.

 1. Redis::